kaifangzhou/ST207-Assignment1-004579/comments_and_marks.md

 1) It is a bit confusing that the relationship lines are with arrows.
 2) Notations are missing to denote Subclasses (buyer and seller) in your model.
 Please check out lecture note week 2 page 13 for details.
 3) It will make more sense to connect buyer and seller with a transaction entity and then realte transaction entity with a feadback entity.
+4) We should relate bids entity with items entity.
-4) Why there is Winner entity?
+5) Why there is Winner entity?

 #### B: E-R diagram (max 25 points)